 Beelitz Heilstätten

 The Beelitz Sanatoriums are the ideal destination for a complete immersion in history, worthy of a journey back in time on the outskirts of the capital.
 Formerly a sanatorium for sick Berliners, this now-abandoned complex houses buildings where nature has reclaimed its rights and time seems to have stood still since the mid-19th century.
-The eerily strange atmosphere makes it a fascinating place for fans of urban exploration and history.
+The eerily strange atmosphere makes it a fascinating place for fans of urban exploration and historical significance.
 And nature!
-A wooden walkway has been built 23 metres above the canopy to explore this unique site.
-Although steeped in the history of the Third Reich and the Cold War, the site is a powerful reflection on time and the evolution of things.
-One of the most off-the-beaten path break from the city.
+A wooden walkway has been built 23 metres above the canopy to explore this unique site, providing panoramic views of the region.

 Planning a day trip from Berlin to Beelitz Heilstätten

-- Duration: 1 hour
+- Duration from Berlin by train: 1 hour

 - Deutsche Bahn train station: Beelitz-Heilstätten